Mahmood-M-Ali/qPCR-plate-planner/README.md

 ## Technical Requirements

-- Modern browser: Chrome, Firefox, Safari, Edge
+- Modern browser: Chrome, Firefox, Safari, Edge...
 - No installation required
 - Data stored locally on your own device via `localStorage`
 - An internet connection is required only once to load external libraries via CDN; after that, all functionality runs locally in the browser without further connectivity.